-Adapting and Evaluating EAAA (Flip the Script) for High School Girls/Young Women
+Adapting and Evaluating EAAA (Flip the ScriptTM program) for High School Girls/Young Women

 Postdoctoral Fellow, Sara Crann, is working on adapting and evaluating the EAAA program for high school girls/young women.
 This project involves two phases of research.
 The first phase will adapt the EAAA program for the social and developmental context of adolescence to produce a version of EAAA designed specifically for girls between 14 and 17 years old.
 The second phase will rigorously evaluate the adapted program.
 This research will be conducted in partnership with organizations and high schools/school boards across Ontario.
-To support this research, the Investigators (Crann, Senn, Eliasziw) recently applied for funding from the Public Health Agency of Canada.
+We (Crann, Senn, Eliasziw) recently obtained funding from the Public Health Agency of Canada (2018-2023) for this project.
 Read more about Sara Crann and how to participate in this project.

 Bystander Initiative: Sexual Assault Prevention